-If you want to simplify your closet (and your life), consider Project 333.
+If you want to simplify your closet (and your life), consider minimalist fashion challenge Project 333.

 You may have heard of minimalist fashion challenge Project 333 before.
-It’s been featured in O, the Oprah Magazine, Real Simple, on the BBC, CNN and countless blogs and podcasts over the last nine years.
-And, I can’t stop talking about it.
-It’s made such a difference in my closet and my life and closets and lives of thousands of people from around the world.
+It’s been featured in O, the Oprah Magazine, Real Simple, on Good Morning America, Vogue Magazine and countless blogs and podcasts.

-When I started the challenge in 2010, I never thought it would be anything other than a fun experiment.
+When I started the challenge in 2010, I never thought it would be anything other than an interesting experiment.
 Since then, it’s taken on a life of its own.
-It’s even become a book!
-Project 333, The Minimalist Fashion Challenge that Proves Less Really is So Much More is coming out on 3-3-20.
-If you do pre-order, please save your receipt because I’ll be announcing some really good resources and opportunities that come along with your book order.
+Project 333, The Minimalist Fashion Challenge that Proves Less Really is So Much More is the book I wrote to share every detail about the challenge.

-Project 333: Q & A to Help You Simplify Your Closet
+Project 333: The Challenge To Help You Simplify Your Closet

 What is Project 333?
 Tell me everything.

-Project 333 is a minimalist fashion challenge inviting you to dress with 33 items or less for 3 months.
+Project 333 is the minimalist fashion challenge that invites you to dress with 33 items or less for 3 months.
 Those items include:

 - shoes (yes, shoes too)

-You don’t have to count underwear, sleepwear, lounge wear — clothes you only wear around the house for lounging/cleaning/gardening etc. or workout clothes (but your workout clothes have to workout).
+You don’t have to count underwear, sleepwear, lounge wear — clothes you only wear around the house for lounging/cleaning/gardening etc. or workout clothes (but your workout clothes have to workout unless you count them).
 You don’t have to count your wedding ring OR one other piece of meaningful jewelry you always wear either.

-A new season is starting now!
+A new season starts soon!
 Jump in and join us.

 Is a pair of shoes one item or two?

-Can I have 33 pieces per season so 132 items in my closet?
+By 33 pieces per season do you mean 132 items in my closet?